How to Purposefully Shrink Clothes: A Step-by-Step Guide

 6. Prepare a suitable shrinking method: Depending on the fabric type and your preferences, choose a suitable shrinking method.
 Common methods include washing and drying clothes in hot water and high heat settings, using a hot iron, or using a steam machine.
 Make sure to research the specific method for your fabric type to achieve the best results.

-See also How to Remove Orange Stains from Clothes: Simple Solutions
+See also Effective Methods to Remove Tea Stains from Clothes - Expert Tips

 By following these steps, you can properly prepare your clothes for shrinkage and increase the chances of achieving the desired fit after they have been shrunk.